avymantech/Masternode/MAC README.md

 Download most recent Lobstex wallet from https://github.com/avymantech/lobstex/releases/tag/v2.0            to your LOCAL system

 	a.
 If Windows firewall blocks the wallet, it is safe to allow

-	2. Generate your Masternode's Private Key
+		Generate your Masternode's Private Key
-	a.

 		Go to the "Tools" dropdown and select "Debug Console"

 	b.
-Type this command into the console masternode genkey
+Type this command into the console

+	      		masternode genkey

 	c.
 Save GENKEY on NOTEPAD/NOTES